russgossett/Explaining-Sass/readme.md

 - Great for rapid prototyping

 ## How do we get it running?
-install it using the ruby gem
+Install it using the ruby gem…

 _SASS_:

 		$gem install sass

 		navigate to your project folder

 		$scss --watch file_name.css:file_name.css